by Natalie Finn | Thu., Apr. 30, 2020 9:00 AM

 Not that that stopped the rumor mill when she was hanging out with Justin Long in August 2008, after he broke up with Drew (as the world shrinks!), but officially the word from his rep was that they were always just friends.

-Then, that November, Dunst was spotted out with documentary maker and voting rights activist (and now MSNBC correspondent) Jacob Soboroff, whom she was collaborating with on a project about voting registration.
+Then, that November, Dunst was spotted out with documentary maker and voting rights activist (and now NBC News correspondent) Jacob Soboroff, but that's because they were collaborating on a project about voter registration.

 Philip Ramey/Corbis via Getty Images